 Eye Movement Desensitization and Reprocessing (EMDR) was developed by Francine Shapiro, Ph.D., and introduced in 1987 as a treatment for PTSD.
 Dr. Shapiro is the founder of the EMDR Institute, Inc., in Watsonville, CA. She came upon the idea for EMDR quite by accident.
-While walking from class, she recalled an upsetting event.
-Shapiro noticed that when her eyes darted back and forth quickly, she began to feel better.
+Shapiro, upset by events at school that day, decided to walk through the park on her way home.
+Then, Shapiro noticed that as she recalled the upsetting event, when her eyes darted back and forth quickly, she began to feel better.

 Shapiro posited that guided rapid eye movements while awake could help people access and reprocess adverse events.

 EMDR accesses one’s memory network system.
 Think of your brain as a computer system.
 You have a plethora of different memories in different folders and files.

 These folders and files are organized based on our life experiences.
 Life experiences are composed and organized based on numerous factors including our sensory input (sight, touch, taste, sound, smell), our emotions, thoughts we are having during the experience, our belief systems, and how our body is responding.

 Our network of memories informs our perceptions, attitudes, and beliefs of the world.
 Usually, life experiences are able to resolve on their own.
 Ever have a bad day at work, go to write a colorful email, and leave it in your drafts to read the next day?
 More often than not, after you sleep and return to that email the next day, you’ll read it and make some changes prior to hitting send.

 EMDR operates on the belief that the past is present.
 A present problem is informed by past experiences that are maladaptively stored.
 When an experience is maladaptively stored, the sights, sounds, smells, and images of the past experience flood an individual when they encounter a trigger.
 Because experiences are composed of multiple factors, triggers at first can feel like there is no rhyme or reason.